Women Peace and Security in the Sub-region

 Related News

-The ECOWAS Gender Development Centre (EGDC) And the Folke Bernadotte academy commit to strengthening the peace and security architecture in west Africa
+A new stage in the partnership between the ECOWAS gender development centre (EGDC) and the Folke Bernadotte academy to strengthen the peace and security architecture in west Africa